sensible-hq/sensible-docs/readme-sync/v0/llm-based extractions/3000 - prompt.md

 - a prompt introduction
 - "context", made up of chunks excerpted from the document and of page metadata.
 For more information about chunks, see the Notes section.
-- concatenated descriptive prompts you configure in a Sensible Instruct method, such as in the [List](doc:list-tips) or [Query](doc:query-tips) methods.
+- concatenated descriptive prompts you configure in a Sensible Instruct method, such as in the [List](doc:list-tips) or [Query Group](doc:query-group-tips) methods.

-See the following image for an example of a full prompt that Sensible inputs to an LLM for the [Query](doc:query-tips) method:
+See the following image for an example of a full prompt that Sensible inputs to an LLM for the [Query Group](doc:query-group-tips) method:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/prompt.png)